vpapanchev/did-comm-api/README.md

 ## Usage

-To use the DID_Comm_API an SSI Client application with the following functionalties:
+To use the DID_Comm_API an SSI-Client application with the following functionalties:
 - Peer-DIDs: Create and Resolve Peer-DIDs
 - DIDComm Messaging: Pack and Unpack authenticated+encrypted DIDComm Messages
 - HTTP Requests: Pack the created DIDComm Messages in HTTP Requests as described below